SkilCode/breezy-weather-app/README.md

 *have change theme option(color scheme changes according to the background).
 *this app shows backgrounds according to the weather in the different locations.

-- please check screenshots attached for details.
+- please check screenshots.zip attached for details.

 configuration before compilation:-